Medically reviewed by Drugs.com. Last updated on May 10, 2022.

 To be eligible for a cochlear implant, you must have:

-- Hearing loss that is so severe it interrupts spoken communication
+- Hearing loss that interrupts spoken communication

 - Limited benefit from hearing aids as determined by specialized hearing tests

-Cochlear implantation surgery is generally safe.
-The risks include:
+Cochlear implant surgery is very safe.

 - Facial paralysis